 Travelling by road

-One of the drawbacks to travelling long distances by road without stopping though is that the horse won’t be able to sleep.
-This is because he trailer will constantly be changing its speed as well as direction the horse will need to keep rebalancing himself and therefore won’t be able to sleep.
-This is why if you are going to travel long distances it’s important to stop regularly, let your horse stretch his legs and have a little nap if necessary.
+One of the drawbacks to traveling long distances by road without stopping though is that the horse won’t be able to sleep.
+This is because the trailer will constantly be changing its speed as well as direction so the horse will need to keep rebalancing himself and therefore won’t be able to sleep.
+This is why if you are going to travel long distances it’s important to stop regularly, let your horse stretch his legs, and have a little nap if necessary.

 Travelling by rail

 Lastly what about traveling by rail?
 There’s no doubt that the carbon footprint of traveling by rail is much lower than that of a plane and what’s more important is that, unlike transporting horses by sea or road, horses are able to sleep and won’t suffer from seasickness.
 Research has shown that horses traveling by rail are no more likely to suffer from motion sickness than they are if they travel by road but the advantage of rail is that any changes in speed and direction are progressive, therefore horses don’t need to continually rebalance themselves and are able to sleep.

 The main drawback to transporting horses by rail is that you have to go where the railroad goes and that could be many miles from where you actually want to go.
 That said if flying was out of the question and I had to find another alternative to transporting my horses I would opt for taking them by rail.
 Yes, there would probably be a further journey by road but that would be far shorter than it would have been if I’d made the whole journey by road.

 How much does it cost to fly a horse overseas?